scarlson/grow/README.md

 This library is still an early work in progress.
-Except many things to change/break in the near future.
+Expect many things to change/break in the near future.